> Monte Scinauz, 1999 m,

 2. Santa Caterina, 660 m.
 This village lies in Val Canale / Kanalska dolina and can be reached by the regional road or from the Tarvisio-Udine highway (exit: Pontebba).
 Near Santa Caterina there is the entry into Rio Bianco / Beli potok valley which is protected as a natural reserve, but there also the hunters path on Monte Ghisniz starts.

 1. From Nassfeld / Passo Pramollo / Mokrine.
-First a long but easy hike (Traversata Carnica) to Malga Biffil (alpine meadow), 4 h, then a demanding crossing (hunters path) into the upper part of Uccelli gorge (1 h) and over the northern face on top (1 h 30 min).
+First a long but easy hike (Traversata Carnica) to Malga Biffil (alpine meadow), 4 h, road almost till there (2019).
+Then a demanding crossing (hunters path) into the upper part of Uccelli gorge (1 h) and over the northern face on top (1 h 30 min).
 Altogether 6 h, a demanding, poorly marked hunters path (exposed), easy climbing passages of UIAA degree I.

 2. Through Rio Bianco valley.
 This valley/gorge was once (60 years ago) marked, but after the summit of Monte Schinauz was closed, the path was probably not maintained.
 Today, the valley is a natural reserve and the passage through the lower part is allowed only if accompanied by an authorised person.
 From the middle part of Rio Bianco valley to Malga Biffil, the Traversata Carnica ascends (400 m) up on the mountain meadow.
 But in 2010 there were warning inscriptions that the part of the path between Malga Biffill and Rio Bianco is devastated and not passable without securing.
 Also from Sella Clinach, 1441 m, down to Rio Bianco the marked path requires some skills.
 From Malga Biffil on top you would then continue as described above under #1.
 The whole ascent would take some 6-7 hours, and would mean a 1900+ m ascent.